Desbordante/desbordante-core/README.md

 ## Build instructions

-### Ubuntu
 The following instructions were tested on Ubuntu 20.04+ LTS.
 ### Dependencies
-Prior to cloning the repository and attempting to build the project, ensure that you have the following software:
+Prior to cloning the repository and attempting to build the project,  make sure that you have all of the dependencies installed:

-- GNU g++ compiler, version 10+
+- GNU g++ 10+
-- CMake, version 3.13+
+- CMake 3.13+
-- Boost library, version 1.74.0+
+- Boost 1.74.0+

-To use test datasets you will need:
-- Git Large File Storage, version 3.0.2+
+To use the test datasets, you will need Git Large File Storage 3.0.2+.

 ### Building the project
 #### Building the Python module using pip